DeveloperChaseLewis/GuiGen/README.md

+# Notes
+- Recommend working out of the workspace for maximum compatibility with Visual Studio extensions.

 # Setup Backend
-- Navigate to backend directory `cd backend`
+- Install Visual Studio Code Python Extension
+- Open terminal to the `backend` workspace
 - Create a virtual env within the backend folder `python -m venv .venv`
-- (Visual Studio Code) Make sure to have the python extension installed
-- (Visual Studio Code) Select the interpreter at the bottom right to be the interpreter at `${workspaceFolder}/backend/.venv/scripts/python`
-- (Visual Studio Code) You will have to launch a new terminal window after selecting the proper python environment for Visual Studio Code to use the correct pip installer.
-You should see (.venv) in green at the beginning of your console row.
+- You will need to restart the terminal to start using the virtual python environment normally.
-- Install requirements doing `pip install requirements.txt`
+- Install requirements doing `pip install -r requirements.txt`

+# Setup Frontend
+- Make sure you have node installed `brew install node`
+- In the frontend folder run `npm install`

 # Run
 ## Backend
-- From root open a terminal and `cd backend`
+- From root open a terminal for the `backend` workspace
-- Run `python main.py`
+- Run `python main.py` or Click Debug button with main.py open.

 ## Frontend
-- From root open a terminal and `cd frontend`
+- From terminal to frontend folder
 - Run `npm start`